nuprl/gradual-typing-performance/meetings.md

 2016-04-07
 ----------
+  * Comments on benchmark descriptions:
-  * Replace chaperones with 'identifiers'
+    - Replace chaperones with 'identifiers'
-  * Remove the 6.3, BG suffixes in the table
+    - Remove the 6.3, BG suffixes in the table
-  * Crunch the author/origin info
+    - Crunch the author/origin info
-  * Remove the module graphs or cartoonize, they are not informative.
+    - Remove the module graphs or cartoonize, they are not informative.
       Better to make them larger or present as tables, in an appendix
+  * Predicitions should be running this weekend, hope to start coloring graphs next weekend